 Why the Dead Sea Is One of Jordan’s Must-Visit Wonders

-The Dead Sea is one of the most extraordinary natural landscapes on Earth, and this Dead Sea Jordan travel guide explains exactly why it deserves a spot on every Middle East itinerary.
-Sitting at –430 metres below sea level, it’s officially the lowest point on the planet, surrounded by mountains, desert cliffs and golden light that travellers describe as almost otherworldly.
+The Dead Sea is one of the most extraordinary natural landscapes on Earth, and it earns its place on almost every Jordan itinerary.
+Sitting at 430 metres below sea level, it is officially the lowest point on the planet, framed by desert cliffs, rugged mountains, and a stillness that feels completely removed from the rest of the world.

 Quick Facts Table